smalldata/smalldata.github.io/content/articles/non-smokers.md

 # Is hiring only non-smokers a form of discrimination?

 ## What if instead the job posting had written _our company is about healthy living, and we don't hire overweight people_?
+Or people with body odor due to hormonal or hygiene issues?
+Or people who eat junk food?
 Or people who drink excessive energy drinks?
-Or people who eat junk food?

 At what point does _healthy_ hiring become discrimination?
 I would say that forcing people to hide their behavior, and to not be themselves, in order to gain employment, is a mild form of discrimination.
 And if it's not discrimination, it's definitely a step toward decreasing diversity in the workplace.